This is a weird situation for Daniel Levy.

 Hence why one of the world’s premier feeding companies would be more than happy to blow their marketing budget on the stadium.

-But the wage structure means you’ll probably always be fighting a losing battle with the big boys.
+Yes there was the Champions League final and yes Jose Mourinho is at the helm but the wage structure means you’ll probably always be fighting a losing battle with the big boys.